iapicca/flutter_monorepo/README.md

 [![melos][]][melos - link]
 [![license: MIT][]][license: MIT - link]

-# dart_mono_repo
+# flutter_monorepo

 #### ABOUT

-This is a template to easily set up your mono repo, with CI and code coverage built-in with [melos](https://github.com/invertase/melos) and [flutter-action](https://github.com/subosito/flutter-action)
+This is a template to easily set up your mono repo, with CI and code coverage built-in&nbsp with [melos](https://github.com/invertase/melos) and [flutter-action](https://github.com/subosito/flutter-action)

 #### SET UP